Notice of Privacy Practices

 Right to Request Confidential Communications

 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 To request confidential communications, you must make your request in writing using the Aria Health Request for Confidential Communication.
-This form can be obtained from the Department of Health Information.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to an Accounting of Disclosures

 You have the right to request an “accounting of disclosures.”
 To request this list or accounting of disclosures, you must submit your request in writing using the Aria Health Request for an Accounting of Disclosures.
-This form can be obtained from the Department of Health Information.
 Your request must state a time period, which may not be longer than six years, and may not include dates before April 14, 2003.

 Right to a Paper Copy of This Notice